visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ## Platform-Specific Features - LinkedIn

 - Monitors posts from connections (up to 3+ degree connections)
+- Monitors posts from company pages, and individual posts from personal profiles, including those of Top Voices.
 - Does not monitor comments
 - Can monitor company pages you manage
 - Faster scan intervals possible (down to 30 minutes)